hiuchida/exam/gadget-settings_en.md

 **Note:** If a gadget from outside of company's network is used, pay attention to unauthorized access from it to the other gadgets and infoScoop because the gadget is operated as a content within the same domain server that infoScoop is deployed.

 To solve this problem, the gadgets not registered in infoScoop must be operated in a different domain.
-For details, refer to [Proxy Settings].
+For details, refer to <a href="properties-settings.md#9_2_gadgetProxyURL">9.2 gadgetProxyURL</a>.

 ### 2.2 About Widget